 GeoZarr Mini Spec¶

 This document specifies the GeoZarr model used in this repository.
-It's a "mini" version of the official GeoZarr spec that documents the specific subset of the specification that this implementation supports, along with implementation-specific details.
+It is a "mini" version of the emerging GeoZarr specification that documents the specific subset of conventions this implementation supports, along with implementation-specific details.

 Relationship to Other Documentation¶